pangyuteng/totalsegmentator-and-friends/README.md

 #### assess segementation accuracy using publically available datasets.

-+ for performance assessment, see:
++ for assessment on how it compares to manual contours in other datasets, see:

     + assess/ped-ct-seg/README.md